milkylainen/stm32mp1sign/README.md

 **_THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT._**

 stm32mp1sign is a C replacement for STM32MP_SigningTool_CLI (closed source) in STM32CubeProgrammer.
+Currently only capable of handling stm32 v1 headers present in the stm32mp15x.

 Functionally implemented from the descriptions at: